rocketcode-dev/content/content/published/gateway-extensions/gateway-extensions.md

 ## Conclusion

 In this article we covered building an extension for the API Gateway with  examples on building custom policies as well as general configurations, and we bundled multiple extensions together using a `manifest.json` file.
-In a future article, we'll also cover using Kubernetes configmaps to add files to the gateway's local file system.
+In a [another article](/posted/gateway-configmaps), we also cover using Kubernetes configmaps to add files to the gateway's local file system.

 This is a good practice for any DataPower cluster that serves API Connect, but with DataPower for Docker on Kubernetes, it's critically important.
 It's the best way to ensure all gateways in a cluster are configured consistently, and to ensure new and refreshed gateways are configured quickly and correctly.